yashingle1207/matlab-digit-classifier-CNN-pruning/results/README.md

 ## Notes

-The profiling metrics are documented project results.
-They may vary with MATLAB version, toolchain version, dataset split, calibration data, compiler/build settings, and the exact EFM32GG11/Simplicity Studio setup used for profiling.
+The profiling metrics results may vary with MATLAB version, toolchain version, dataset split, calibration data, compiler/build settings, and the exact EFM32GG11/Simplicity Studio setup used for profiling.